-In 1984, the Wisconsin Legislature created Sec.
-66.1109 (formerly Sec.
-66.608) of the Wisconsin Statutes ("BID Law") enabling cities to establish Business Improvement Districts (BIDs) upon the petition of at least one-property owner within the proposed district.
-The purpose of the law is "... to allow businesses within those districts to develop, to manage and promote the districts and to establish an assessment method to fund these activities."
-(1983 Wisconsin Act 184, Section 1, legislative declaration)
+In 1984, the Wisconsin legislature created 66.1109 (formerly S. 66.608) of the Statutes (see Appendix A) enabling cities to establish Business Improvement Districts (BIDs).
+The purpose of the law is "to allow businesses within those districts to develop, to manage and promote the districts and to establish an assessment method to fund these activities."
+(1983 Wisconsin Act 184, Section 1, legislative declaration.)